naugtur/overlord.js/README.md

 `name` - string, name to identify the api

+###Overlord.defineInterface(name,definition)

+Defines that all object registered for a given name must implement an interface.
+Defining interfaces is *optional*.
+If no interface is defined prior to the first register call, the API becomes loosely typed and all methods from all registered objects are avaliable safely. (no `object has no method...` errors)

+`name` - string, name to identify the api
+`definition` - array or object, definition of methods that must exist in all registered objects.
+ - if `definition` is an array, all elements in array become names of required methods in objects for that API
+ - otherwise this method assumes that `definition` is an object and the list of its fields becomes the list of required methods, therefore it is equally correct to use following objects as definitions:

+        //a hash of truthy values
+        {
+        method1:true,
+        method2:true
+        }

+        //an object with methods
+        {
+        method1:function(){/*real function*/},
+        method2:function(){/*real function*/}
+        }

+        //a mix
+        {
+        method1:function(){/*real function*/},
+        method2:123
+        }

+`defineInterface` returns a boolean value.
+The returned value states if there is an interface definition for that API name.
+Therefore it returns true when it succeeds in defining an interface OR if the interface was already defined and false only when the API had an object registered before any attempt of defining an interface was made.
+This allows the developer to put multiple `defineInterface` calls in the code and react only if all of them failed to be called before first object was registered.

 ###Overlord.drop(name)

 Destroys the API.
 Cleans the facade object to be sure that it doesn't stay avaliable via a reference from somewhere else.

+This method is intended mostly for testing purposes.
 If you want to use this function you are probably doing something wrong.

 `name` - string, name to identify the api